shahcompbio/pypeliner/docs/tutorial.rst

     with pypeliner.execqueue.LocalJobQueue([]) as exec_queue:
         scheduler.run(exec_queue)

 Trivially, the syntax is slightly different for executing a command line.
+The first argument gives a name to the command line job.
+We will ignore the second and third argument for now.
 The ``>`` argument will be familiar to `bash` users as a way of redirecting output to a file, and the meaning in pypeliner is the same.

 Additionally, we are wrapping input and output files using the following classes: